jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 What the recipient actually receive is a file download link with time limit, so it has nothing to do with how much attachment the recipient's mailbox supports.
 The other party only needs to download the file just according to the address in the email.
 If the super-large attachment you send is out of the validity period, or the number of downloads exceeds the limit, or you have deleted it, then the other party cannot download such super-large attachment.

-Besides, you can also check whether the other party has successfully downloaded your large file through “Query” function in the file transfer station.
+Besides, you can also check whether the other party has successfully downloaded your large file through "Query" function in the file transfer station.